The generalized Bergshoeff-de Roo identification: Acknowledgments

 \section{Acknowledgments}

 We are in debt to O. Hohm for exceedingly interesting remarks and comments, and collaboration at early stages of this project.
 We also thank C. Nu\~nez and A. Rodriguez for sharing their project with us, and C. Hull, D. Waldram and B. Zwiebach for enlightening discussions.
+Additionally, we acknowledge F. Hassler and A. Gitsis for comments on the manuscript (see footnote \ref{typo}).
 WB receives financial support from ANPCyT-FONCyT (PICT-2015-1525).
 Our work is supported by CONICET.